 - “Very professional and prompt.
 Easy to get in contact with when needed.
 Prices were very reasonable and seemed to be less than competitors.
 Would recommend to family and friends.” – I. Lehman

 - “Mark was fantastic to work with.
-He responds quick, answered all my questions and was very realistic/to the point.
+He responded quick, answered all my questions, and was very realistic/to the point.
 He got one charge completely dropped and what would have been a high BAC OWI to just an OWI.” – M. Adams

-If you are facing OWI charges in Kent County, Muskegon County, Ottawa County, Ionia County, Calhoun County, Allegan County, or Allendale County, reach out to top Grand Rapids DUI attorney Mark Caldwell immediately for a free consultation at (616) 915-6576 or mark@markmcaldwell.com.
+If you are facing an OWI court process in Kent County, Muskegon County, Ottawa County, Ionia County, Calhoun County, Allegan County, or Allendale County, reach out to top Grand Rapids DUI attorney Mark Caldwell immediately for a free consultation at (616) 915-6576 or mark@markmcaldwell.com.